AnguaSec/Write-Ups/README.md

 # Write-Ups
-A collection of writes ups of events/challenges
+This is a place for Write ups of events or challenges